gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 </div>

-Not having access to any official documentation for the NES Picture Processing Unit (PPU), this is somewhat speculative.
+Not having access to any official documentation for the NES Picture Processing Unit (PPU), claiming "undefined behaviour" is somewhat speculative.
 I've been relying on the [NesDev Wiki](https://wiki.nesdev.com/w/index.php/PPU) for a specification of how the graphics hardware behaves.
 The PPU is controlled by writing to a series of memory-mapped registers, and using these registers for their (seemingly!) intended purpose,